Application configuration

 Example

 An example usage of the service_fetch_before, service_endpoints, and service_constrained_search options is given below.
+Based on this combination of options, the application will fetch a maximum of 50 records of the Person class.
 Of particular note is the get-paginated-records-constrained endpoint, which when used for a request will return paginated records for which the JSON-string representation matches the included query parameter.
 This is used for shacl-vue's type-ahead search functionality, which is further configurable using the service_constrained_search option:

 {